What's on this list and what isn't

 This list comprises the major individual works—both fictional and nonfictional—of all times, places, cultures and genres that are considered great by at least some faction of readers and experts.

-What's on the Really Long List:
+What's on the list:

 • novels (Pride and Prejudice)